LeeMorinUCF/Credit_COVID19_Canada/README.md

 Instructions for generating the remaining tables and figures are outlined in the next section
-"Generating Tables and Figures Individually".
+"Generating Tables and Figures Separately".

-## Generating Tables and Figures Individually
+## Generating Tables and Figures Separately

 ### Tables